lacounty-isab/cjissdk/nodejs/readme.md

 1. Populate the `APIKEY` environment variable.

-2. Populate the `CJISIDP_SECRET` environment variable.
+2. Populate the `CJISSDK_SECRET` environment variable.

 3. Change to the `nodejs/src` directory.